 BEIJING SPORTS UNIVERSITY (北京体育大学)

 Beijing Sports University’s highly competitive martial arts program was established in 1957 to pass on the traditional sport and its philosophy of mind and movement harmony.
 Professor Li Qiaoling 李巧玲 graduated and has taught traditional martial arts at the university for over thirty years.
 Li is the fifth generation of masters in the Shanxi xingyiquan technique, a unique martial arts style.
 She teaches other styles and routines such as tai chi and animal-mimicking forms.
-Li will be joined by two of her students, Chai Yunlong 柴云龙 and Tian Mengyi 田梦艺, who have both won national and international awards.
+Li was joined by two of her students, Chai Yunlong 柴云龙 and Tian Mengyi 田梦艺, who have both won national and international awards.
 Chai was the Tai Chi Champion at the Twelfth World Wushu (Martial Arts) Championships.

 BIMAN BROTHERS AND FAMILY: QIANG POLYPHONIC SINGING (毕曼兄弟及家人羌族多声部组合)

 The Qiang people live mostly in valleys in western Sichuan Province, which was severely damaged by an earthquake in 2008, thereby threatening the continuity of Qiang culture.
 Today there are relatively few who can still sing these ancient songs, which document the history of the Qiang people.
 Zewang Renqing 泽旺仁青 and Geluo Zhaxi 格洛扎西 learned Qiang polyphonic singing while herding cattle with their parents.
 In 2006, Zewang and Geluo won the bronze prize at the CCTV National Youth Singers’ Competition and have since toured internationally.
-For the Folklife Festival, they are joined by their wives Shi Maomao 石昴毛 and Lin Macuo 林玛磋 to recreate the atmosphere of local wine parties with songs and dances.
+For the Folklife Festival, they were joined by their wives Shi Maomao 石昴毛 and Lin Macuo 林玛磋 to recreate the atmosphere of local wine parties with songs and dances.

 DIMEN DONG FOLK CHORUS (地扪侗族大歌队)